Medical cannabis oil has been returned to a child with a severe case of epilepsy after being confiscated from his mother at customs.

 Ms. Caldwell says Billy's seizures decrease dramatically when he takes the oil.

-In 2017, he was prescribed the medicine by the NHS (England's national health service).
-But, in May this year, her GP was told he could no longer prescribe it.
+In 2017, he was prescribed the medicine by the NHS.
+But in May this year, his GP was told he could no longer prescribe it.

 At the time the Department of Health in Northern Ireland said that cannabis had not yet been approved as a medicine in the UK.

-In June, Ms Caldwell tried to bring a six-month supply of the oil - to treat up to 100 seizures a day - to England from Toronto, but the substance was confiscated by officers at Heathrow Airport.
+In June, Ms Caldwell attempted to smuggle a six-month supply of the oil – to treat up to 100 seizures a day – into Britain from Toronto, but the substance was confiscated by officials at Heathrow Airport.

-The boy's family said he was taken to hospital when the attacks intensified in the following days.
+The boy's family said he was taken to the hospital when the seizures intensified in the following days.

-The family's MP, Órfhlaith Begley, said the Home Office decision was "life-saving", adding: "I will continue to challenge the Home Office and the health authorities to ensure he has long-term access to his medicines, so that the trauma he has suffered in recent weeks does not happen again."
+The family's deputy, Órfhlaith Begley, said the Home Office's decision was “life-saving”, adding: “I will continue to challenge the Home Office and the health authorities to ensure he has long-term access to his medication so there is no repeat of the trauma he has suffered in recent weeks.”

 'Not simple'

-Dr Amir Englund, who studies cannabis at the Psychiatric Institute of King's College London, said: “Clearly, there is evidence that Billy's medicines work for him where others have failed.
+Dr Amir Englund, who studies cannabis at the Institute of Psychiatry, King's College London, said: “Clearly, there is evidence that Billy's medications are working for him where others have failed.

-“The government's job is to protect its citizens from harm by regulating medicines, so that the medicines doctors prescribe are safe and effective.
+“The government’s job is to protect its citizens from harm by regulating medicines so that the ones doctors prescribe are safe and effective.

-Meanwhile, clinical lecturer in psychiatry at University College London, Dr Michael Bloomfield, said that on the one hand “the current laws are too strict”, but added that the medical marijuana problem is “far from it”.
-How simple."
+Meanwhile, University College London clinical lecturer in psychiatry, Dr Michael Bloomfield, said that on the one hand “the current laws are too harsh”, but added that the medical marijuana issue was “far from simple”.

-“Any 'medical marijuana' requires a scientific evidence base, in the form of medical trials etc., which is lacking for many disorders, and has become, for many jurisdictions, a potential way to decriminalize cannabis in a roundabout way,” he said. said.
+“Any 'medical marijuana' requires a scientific basis of evidence, in the form of medical trials etc., which is lacking for many disorders, and has become, for many jurisdictions, a potential way to decriminalize cannabis by backdoors,” he said.

 Does Cannabis Have Medicinal Benefits?

-CBD and Tetrahydrocannabinol (THC) are two types of cannabinoids found naturally in the resin of Marijuana plants.
+CBD and Tetrahydrocannabinol (THC) are two types of cannabinoids that occur naturally in the resin of marijuana plants.

 A cannabis-based drug, Sativex, has been approved in England to treat multiple sclerosis.
-Contains THC and CBD.
+It contains THC and CBD.

-Doctors could, in theory, prescribe it for other things outside of licensing, but at their own risk.
+Doctors could, in theory, prescribe it for other things outside of the license, but at their own risk.

 Multiple sclerosis patients who have been prescribed Sativex and who buy it for other people are subject to criminal prosecution.

-Another authorized treatment is Nabilone.
-It contains an artificial version of THC and can be given to cancer patients to help relieve nausea during chemotherapy.
+Another approved treatment is Nabilone.
+It contains a man-made version of THC and can be given to cancer patients to help relieve nausea during chemotherapy.